AFAA. Edward W. Dake:

 Crawley was born on May 4, 1857 in Michigan to parents William Dake and Alma (Wells) Dake.
+In the 1870 census he was listed as living with his maternal grandparents.
 He married Mary Elizabeth Cass in 1877 in Michigan.
 (She was born in 1861 and died in 1951).
 In 1880, he and his family were living in Thetford, Genesse, Michigan.
 In 1894, they moved to Berlin Twp., Michigan.
 In 1900, Crawley went to visit his brother Clayton, in Bellaire, Michigan and contacted typhoid fever.
 He died on Nov.
 13, 1900 in Belaire, Antrim, Michigan (at the age of 43) and was buried at Forest Hill Cemetery, Evart, Osceola, Michigan.
 His daughter Ethel also died 2 days later at the age of 10 from typhoid fever.

 MORTIMER and ISLA (ADAMS) DAKE

 Mortimer was born on March 21, 1895 at Sears, Osceola Co., MI to parents Crawley Percy Dake and Mary Elizabeth (Cass) Dake.
 He married Isla Adams.
 Mortimer died on March 23, 1959 at West Palm Beach, Palm Beach Co., FL.